humanetes-com/proof-of-positive-interaction/README.md

 ### Pallets

-The runtime in this project is constructed using many FRAME pallets that ship with the [core Substrate repository](https://github.com/paritytech/substrate/tree/master/frame) and a template pallet that is [defined in the `pallets`](./pallets/template/src/lib.rs) directory.
+The runtime in this project is constructed using many FRAME pallets that ship with the [core Substrate repository](https://github.com/paritytech/substrate/tree/master/frame) and a popi pallet that is [defined in the `pallets`](./pallets/popi/src/lib.rs) directory.

 A FRAME pallet is compromised of a number of blockchain primitives: